 Whether or not President Obama will follow the mentor advice of Mr Mugabe remains to be seen.
 Nationalising anything is not a phrase Americans like to hear, regardless of whether it’s the right thing to do or not.

-If the financial crisis is getting you down and you feel the prospects of recovery are as grim as the odds on the best online slots casino, or even grimmer like those when you play the UK lottery online, then perhaps it’s time for you to hire Robert Mugabe as your financial strategist.
+If the financial crisis is getting you down and you feel the prospects of recovery are as grim as the odds on the top online slots casino, or even grimmer like those when you play the UK lottery online, then perhaps it’s time for you to hire Robert Mugabe as your financial strategist.